tarakanadhnanduri99/Blogging-Platform-using-Django/README.md

-# 📝 Personal Blog Website (Django)
+# 📝 Blogging Platform using Django

-A full-featured personal blog application built with Django that allows users to view blog posts with images.
+A full-featured blogging application built with Django that allows users to view blog posts with images.
 Admins can manage content easily using Django’s built-in admin panel.
 Designed for learning and showcasing backend web development skills.

 ---